Anxiety Self-Assessment Test – Free and Confidential

 Beck Anxiety Inventory (BAI):

-A self-report scale measuring the severity of anxiety symptoms, helping to identify anxiety levels and monitor treatment progress.
+A self-report scale measuring the severity of anxiety symptoms, helps to identify anxiety levels and monitor treatment progress.

 Hamilton Anxiety Rating Scale: